 Opting-in over the phone using interactive voice response (IVR) technology

-Message Senders should also document opt-in consent by retaining the following data where applicable:
+Message senders should also document opt-in consent by retaining the following data where applicable:

 Timestamp of consent acquisition